freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/modify-fill-mode-of-an-animation.english.md

   button:hover {
     animation-name: background-color;
     animation-duration: 500ms;
-    /* add your code below this line */
+    /* Add your code below this line */

     /* add your code above this line */
   }